juliopezua/session-6/README.md

 `<script src="app.config.js"></script>`

-Now, clicking on the individual recipe shows a new address in the browser's location bar.
-(Resist the temptation to use the navbar on the top of the document for now.
-It is not part of the angular application.)

 We optionally used $locationProvider.hashPrefix() to set the hash-prefix (`#`) to !.
 This prefix will appear in the links to our client-side routes, right after the hash (`#`) symbol and before the actual path (e.g. index.html#!/some/path).

 Setting a prefix is not necessary, but it is considered a good practice. ! is the most commonly used prefix.
 The recipe-template included the `!`: